sengobasar/facial-affect-pipeline/README.md

 5. **Lugaresi, C., et al. (2019).** *MediaPipe: A Framework for Building Perception Pipelines.* arXiv preprint arXiv:1906.08172. — MediaPipe framework

----

-## Author

-**[Your Name]** — BCA Student, Applied AI & Affective Computing

-**Project Context:** This system was developed as a prototype exploring real-time dimensional emotion modeling and mental state assessment.
-The implementation extends research on valence-arousal affect models by adding distress computation, temporal tracking, and risk assessment layers.

----

 ## License

 MIT License.
 See `LICENSE` for details.